GeorgeLeithead/GeorgeLeithead/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m George Leithead
 - 🏢 I'm a self-employed Software Engineer based in the UK.
 Currently open to contract oportunities, both here in the UK and abroad.
-I'm open to re-locating to any other country if the oportunity is right!
+Open to re-locating to any other country for the right oportunity!
 - 🌱 Always learning, you can find me on Microsoft Learn: https://docs.microsoft.com/en-us/users/georgeleithead/achievements and on my personal blog: https://blog.internetwideworld.com/
 - 🦜 On Twitter https://twitter.com/georgeleithead
 - 📫 Reach me: https://www.internetwideworld.com/ and https://www.linkedin.com/in/georgeleithead/
+- 💬 Ask me about - [LiLo.Lite](https://www.internetwideworld.com/lilolite), my Xamarin.Forms mobile app for real-time cyptocurrency prices.
 - 😄 Pronouns: he/him
 - ⚡Qualified CASI Level 2 snowboard instructor and keen kitesurfer.